Arc of Time by Nina Munteanu

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-the mountain.
+A breeze braced the boy as he scrambled up the mountain.
 When he reached the old woman’s hut at the summit, he shielded his eyes against the sun and saw her, stepping with fluid movements in some meditative exercise.
 He crept closer and watched from a distance as Da’at performed her graceful dance, limbs coiling and slithering to an inner rhythm.
-After completing a full turn, she pulled her rags about her and faced the boy with a nod.

 “They will call it Tai Chi Chuan,” she said in a deep voice, easing herself to the ground and crossing her legs.
 “It is an exercise of the will, mind, and body toward the Way of Nature.
 Something you must learn, boy.”